 It is possible to work with 32 audio tracks per channel with XT3 servers fitted with H3XP and A3X boards.
-The use of 32 audio tracks per channel is currently only relevant for the MADI connectors.
+The use of 32 audio tracks per channel is currently relevant for MADI connectors and for embedded audio.

 When 32 audio tracks is enabled on your XT3 server, the following limitations are applicable: